-Deliverable: pdf write-up by Monday September 24th, 23:59pm to be emailed to pabbeel@cs.berkeley.edu, with subject: PS1.
-Some of the starter code will generate plots.
+Deliverable: pdf write-up by Wednesday September 25th, 23:59pm, submitted through Pandagrader.
+Note that some of the starter code will generate plots.
 Don't include all of them, include whatever is sufficient to show that you correctly solved the problem.
 Whenever including a figure, make sure it is accompanied by a discussion of that figure.
-Ball-park figure for number of pages: 6.